 The first-time visitor is invariably surprised by its grand Main Street, closed in by the Market House at one end and the Dower House at the other, and by the jumble of tightly packed cottages spreading down the lanes and high up Winster Bank.
 A number of the buildings on Main Street, some of which were once shops, date from the hey-day of mining.
 The two grandest buildings are Winster Market House (now owned by the National Trust) and Winster Hall.
 The cottages which huddle together on the hillside, known as Winster Bank, are more likely to have been the modest homes of the poorer miners, quarrymen and agricultural workers and their families.
 They spread out between two steep roads, East Bank and West Bank, and are linked by a web of narrow pathways.
 All around are mineshafts and grassy mounds left over from the period of lead mining.
 In the 1950s an estate of council houses was built at Leacroft, on the eastern approaches, with more new housing on nearby Wyntor Avenue in the 1960s.

-But although there has been change there has not been decline, for Winster is one of the most lively villages in the area, with a school, shops, a garage, two pubs, a church, two chapels, playing fields, a medical centre, a newly refurbished village hall, and many flourishing activity groups.
+But although there has been change there has not been decline, for Winster is one of the most lively villages in the area, with a school, a shop, a garage, two pubs, a church, a chapel, playing fields, a medical centre, a village hall, and many flourishing activity groups.
 Much of this liveliness can be experienced during Winster Wakes, especially on Wakes Saturday, which is usually the first in July (except when June 24, the feast of the patron St John the Baptist, falls on a Sunday, in which case Wakes Saturday is the last day of June).